 He found himself attacked on all sides, his position was extremely precarious, and the future of the movement a worry.
 What can the Surrealists do?
 “We need intellectuals, and yet, for the most part, they are hostile to us.

 This relationship never got any better, and they as artists carried on dipping into discussions with the communists and Marxists.
-It took them until 1929 for the surrealists to find their philosophy and to break free from Marxism and the communist party.
+It took them until 1929 for the surrealists to find their philosophy and break free from Marxism and the communist party.

 Breton began to emphasis its materialist nature influenced by Hegel in his manifesto.
 Modern socialism, like every new theory, had to link itself with existing data ready at hand.